MaryanGelle/Productivity/readme.md

   - Font was from [Google Fonts] (https://fonts.googleapis.com/css2?family=Lora&family=Source+Sans+Pro:wght@300&display=swap)

+  - Icons used on this site are provided by Font Awesome under the Creative Commons Attribution 4.0 International license.

+  - Icons used on this site are provided by Font Awesome under the Creative Commons Attribution 4.0 International license.

   - Map was taken from [Google Fonts] (https://www.google.com/maps/d/embed?mid=1KKNEUqhmPslbhvxUIBpI3omLBsc&hl=en&ehbc=2E312F)

+  - Google Map iframe embed and location visualization provided by Google Maps.
+All map data © Google.

   - Image used as Landing page was from Canvas, Free with no copyright issues.
 Link can be found in (https://www.canva.com/design/DAFjcul24Zs/7-iEkpbNU_SMwKLD4tmpDA/edit)